GrokImageCompression/grok/mercury/README.md

   the codestream's packet headers builds, per tile and subband, a table of every code-block's compressed bytes (absolute file offset + length) and decode parameters.
 Headers are parsed through a small sliding window;
   block bodies are seeked over, never read.
-Handles all five progression orders, multi-layer, multi-tile, +multi-tile-part, multi-component, SOP/EPH.
+Handles all five progression orders, multi-layer, multi-tile, +multi-tile-part, multi-component, SOP/EPH, and a tile-part header's own COD/COC/QCD/QCC.
 Unsupported features reject at plan time rather than mis-decode, and the host falls back to its own pipeline.
 - **SubbandDecode nodes** (T1) — read block bytes on demand via `pread` and decode one block-row (up to 64 subband rows) per pass directly into ring slots, calling the **host-supplied** tier-1 coder